lopierra/r4ds_study_group/r4ds_week4.md

 A pie chart is basically a stacked bar graph with a single bar, translated onto polar coordinates.

-Start by making a bar graph with a dummy variable for `x`.
+Start by making a bar graph with a dummy variable for `x`, since you don’t want any information on the x axis.

 ``` r
 ggplot(mpg, aes(x = "", fill = class)) +